Petrol prices unchanged across metros for 8th day

-New Delhi, March 7 (IANS) Oil marketing companies (OMC) kept fuel prices unchanged for the eighth consecutive day across the four metros on Sunday.
+New Delhi: Oil marketing companies (OMC) kept fuel prices unchanged for the eighth consecutive day across the four metros on Sunday.

 In the national capital, petrol was sold for Rs 91.17 per litre on Sunday.